peterkhayes/pitchfinder/README.md

-# pitchfinder.js
+# Pitchfinder

 A compilation of pitch detection algorithms for Javascript.
-Supports both
+Supports both the browser and node.

 ## A note on versions